rikkimax/DOOGLE/README.md

 There is three configurations main(builds as a library), libtest(builds as an executable with -main) and test(executable with test script added).

 Requires git to be on PATH before execution.
 This is because of hack to grab WindowAPI and libX11 as git submodules.

+Does not include a math library. gl3n is a dependency which does provide this however.
+Switched over because previous was not complete enough.